Our Team

 Director

 Manos Tsakiris is Professor of Psychology at the Department of Psychology, Royal Holloway, University of London where he leads the Lab of Action & Body and the INtheSELF ERC-funded project.
-He is also leading the BIAS (Body & Image in Arts & Science) project, funded by the NOMIS Foundation, at the Warburg Institute, School of Advanced Study, University of London.
+He also led the BIAS (Body & Image in Arts & Science, 20216-2021) project, funded by the NOMIS Foundation, at the Warburg Institute, School of Advanced Study, University of London.
+His research is highly interdisciplinary and focuses on how bodily and feeling states influence our self-awareness and socio-political behaviour.

 Katerina Michalakis